By Roy Stevenson

 Because there are often substantial membership fees involved, consider the following criteria before joining:

-While there are several reputable associations for all kinds of writers, you’re better off joining a group that specifically caters to travel journalists and/or bloggers.
+While there are several reputable associations for all kinds of writers, you’re better off joining a group that specifically caters to travel journalists.

 Many writers groups are aimed at novelists.
 Although you might learn something about the craft of writing, this kind of group won’t help you much if your focus is travel.

-To get the most out of your membership, look for the travel writing groups.
+To get the most out of your membership, look for travel writing associations and groups specific to the travel industry.

-Think about what value the organization is providing for the money you must pay for membership.
+Think about what value the travel writing association is providing for the money you must pay for membership.
 Does it seem worth it?

 Read their website copy very carefully before joining.
 Contact customer service if you have questions.